 As today’s walk is only 10 miles, you might like to spend more time this morning discovering Edinburgh before setting off towards Prestonpans.
 Head towards Musselburgh where you’ll reach the coast once more.
 The Musselburgh Ash Lagoons and sandy beaches provide the ideal feeding ground for visiting birds, including Redshanks, Dunlin and Eider Ducks.

-Follow the coastal route (pass Cockenzie Power Station, which is a literal fishing hot spot!) and you’ll soon come to Seton Sands with stunning long beach views.
+Follow the coastal route (past where the recently demolished Cockenzie Power Station once stood) and you’ll soon come to Seton Sands with stunning long beach views.
 From here, you may wish to stop at 400-year old Dirleton Castle; note that its towers date from 1240 and are amongst the oldest castle ruins in the country.
 Turn back to the coast at Yellowcraig, before reaching the seaside town of North Berwick.
 A must-see is the award-winning Scottish Seabird Centre here, and find out more about the folk that would have lived alongside John Muir at the Coastal Communities Museum.